cbonoz/frame24/README2.md

 The web project should now be running on port 3000

-Technology used:
+## Technology used:

 * frames.js: foundation
+* Karma3?: connection ranking and discovery
-* Airstack: social and web3 data for video posters
+* Airstack: social and web3 data
 * The graph: index of video content
-* Live peer: hosted video content
-* Privy?: authentication and access
-* Karma3?: video ranking
-* Pinata Frame analytics: video engagement
+* Pinata Frame analytics: user engagement
+* Livepeer initiate a stream / broadcast with one click (opens external window)